k2view-academy/K2View-Academy/articles/39_discovery_catalog/02_catalog_vocabulary.md

 # Data Catalog Vocabulary

-The Data Discovery solution introduces a list of entities and the relationships between them.
+The Data Discovery solution introduces a vocabulary that describe the catalog entities and the relationships between them.
 The relationships indicate the connections between the data entities and determine their hierarchy.

-The below Data Catalog Vocabulary serves as a model for describing a catalog and helps to do a standardization across different interface types.
+The below Data Catalog vocabulary serves as a model for describing a catalog and helps to do a standardization across different interface types.

 The data entities are represented by **nodes** and the links between the **nodes** are represented by **relations**.
 Nodes and relations have predefined set of properties which allow to normalize the discovery results.